Skip to main content

 initiated

-Sender creates an onramp order via the API.
+Sender creates an on-ramp order via the API.
 The protocol returns provider account details (virtual bank account or mobile wallet) for the user to deposit fiat into.

 2